 Innovation Movers is limited to intrastate mobile home moves, but it’s definitely an option worth considering if you’re local to the greater Dallas area or looking to make a move anywhere within Texas.

 You can request a quote through the company's website.

 In existence since 1973, this Lafayette-based mobile home mover serves the state of Louisiana but is available for regional or even national transport as well.
 The company is equipped to handle both mobile and modular home moving needs.
 It offers full setup service if you’re looking for a mover that can handle the process from start to finish—just bring your belongings once your home is setup, connected, and ready to go.

 BB’s Mobile Home Transport moves both existing and new manufactured houses, but if you need further proof of the company’s reputation, BB’s was once entrusted with transporting Elvis Presley’s 1967 Delta mobile home from Indiana to Missouri.
 The company is licensed, bonded, and insured and holds a satisfactory rating with the Federal Motor Carrier Safety Association.

 Ernie’s Mobile Home Transport specializes in moving manufactured and modular homes within California.
 It also offers services to neighboring states like Oregon, Nevada, Arizona, and more, making this company one to call if you’re shopping for West Coast mobile home movers.
 Closely associated with Ernie’s Mobile Home Transport is Ernie’s Permit Service, so you can truly have a one-stop shop with this mobile home mover that also will obtain the required permits ahead of your big move.

-The company is licensed, bonded, and insured—as any reputable mobile home mover should be.
+The company is licensed, registered, and insured.
 Whether you’re looking to move a single-wide mobile home or a larger, multi-section manufactured home, Ernie’s Transport has the experience and has worked with both residential and commercial clients.